Sigiriya Gardens, Ponds and Palaces

 Pavilion Gardens

-The Pavilion Gardens at Sigiriya where built during the reign of King Kasyapa I nearly 1600 years ago.
+The Pavilion Gardens at Sigiriya where built during the reign of King Kashyapa I nearly 1600 years ago.
 They are the oldest surviving example of the charbagh quartered garden plan.
 It pre-dates similar designs at the Taj Mahal and Jaigarh Fort in India by over a thousand years.
 The gardens consist of a large walled compound with four massive L-shaped pools.
 At its center is an island linked to the main precinct by four causeways with ornate entrances.
 The pools were lined with brick, plastered, and then highly polished.

 A covered passageway from each pool led to its own large walled compound which was used by the ladies of the king's harem for entertainment and relaxation.